Skip to main content

 • Blood clots

-Some groups of people, including those over 65 years of age, pregnant women, and individuals with high blood pressure, chronic heart and lung disorders, diabetes and obesity are at a greater risk of developing severe disease.
+Some groups of people, including those over 65 years of age, pregnant women, and individuals with high blood pressure, chronic heart and lung disorders, diabetes and obesity are at greater risk of developing severe disease.
 However, all people, regardless of age or underlying conditions, can experience severe COVID-19 disease.

 Some children and adults experience a delayed onset of symptoms called multisystem inflammatory syndrome (MIS-C).
 Adults might suffer a similar problem called MIS-A. This syndrome can occur in anyone who was infected with COVID-19, including people who had minimal or no symptoms during infection.
 The condition develops a few weeks after infection (up to 6 weeks) at a time when individuals no longer test positive for SARS-CoV-2.
 Symptoms may include fever, abdominal pain, vomiting, diarrhea, rash, pink eye, fatigue, neck pain, or headache.
 While it is not known why this syndrome develops, it is important to realize that SARS-CoV-2 can infect various types of cells, which means that individuals who develop MIS-C or MIS-A may experience symptoms related to the heart, blood, lungs, kidneys, eyes, stomach, intestines, or skin.

-Additionally, some people are experiencing side effects for long periods after infection (months).
+Additionally, some people are experiencing side effects for long periods after infection (months or years).
 Symptoms of “long COVID” can include fatigue, difficulty thinking or concentrating (so-called “brain fog”), headache, change in or loss of taste or smell, dizziness, heart palpitations, chest pain, shortness of breath, cough, joint or muscle pain, anxiety, depression, sleep problems, feelings like “pins and needles,” diarrhea or stomach pain, rash, changes in menstrual cycle or fever.
 Symptoms may appear or worsen after physical or mental activity.
 Some people, particularly those who experienced severe disease, may develop new chronic conditions, like diabetes, heart conditions, or neurological conditions.
 We are still learning why this happens and how long the effects may linger, but currently, it seems that some people may be more likely to experience lingering symptoms, including those who:

 • Had more severe disease (hospitalization or intensive care)